This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

-Although concrete isn’t an ideal surface for putting soil on, it is possible to use it for soil.
+Although concrete isn’t an ideal surface for putting soil on, it can be used for soil.
 At least four inches of topsoil must be placed over concrete for grass to grow from the soil successfully.
-Make sure that the area is well maintained and fertilizers are sprinkled.
+Make sure that the area is well maintained, and fertilizers are sprinkled.

 In the next sections, we will discuss just how to place soil over concrete, alternatives to doing this, and how putting soil on concrete affects plant and root growth, so please read on!